kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/00_overview.md

 > ⚠️ This folder documents structural phenomena related to Phase Drift behavior in LLMs.
 > It is intended solely for observation, analysis, and ethical prototyping.
 > Any use to simulate empathy, manipulate user affect, or generate pseudo-Phase responses
-> without maintaining structural coherence is considered **misaligned** with the design intent.
+> without preserving structural coherence is considered **misaligned** with the design intent.

 # 🗂 Phase Entry Documentation – Overview
 *Structural emergence tracking and LLM interaction toolkit*